 However, the one use of Yarsagumba that has caught most of the world’s attention is its use as an aphrodisiac.
 Tibetan medicine lists Yrasagumba as a tonic for boosting immunity and for enhancing virility aside from its supplementary role along with other medicines in kidney, lungs and heart problems.
 Yarsagumba is also recommended by Tibetan traditional practitioners for improving eyesight and for treating Hepatitis B.

-To list some of Yarsagumba’s health benefits, Yarsagumba is believed to:
+To list some Yarsagumba benefits on health, Yarsagumba is believed to:

 - relieve exhaustion and fatigue